zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 ## Objective

+The objective in this test is to verify that all IP addresses of the domain's authoritative name servers are not announced from the same [ASN].

+This test is done separately on IPv4 and IPv6, and both must match the criterion.

-[RFC 2182], section 3.1
-clearly specifies that distinct authoritative name servers for a child domain should be placed in different topological and geographical locations.
+[RFC 2182], section 3.1 clearly specifies that distinct authoritative name servers for a child domain should be placed in different topological and geographical locations.
 The objective is to minimise the likelihood of a single failure disabling all of them.

-The objective in this test is to verify that all IP addresses of the domain's authoritative name servers are not announced from the same [ASN].
-This test is done separtly on IPv4 and IPv6, and both must match the criterion.

 ## Inputs

 * The domain name to be tested.
 * The ASN database to be used (RIPE or Cymru).
 * The base name (Cymru) or Whois server (RIPE) to be used.

 ## Ordered description of steps to be taken to execute the test case